 Summer is one of the best times to vacation in San Antonio, nicknamed Alamo City.
 Known for some of the state's biggest and best celebrations, it should come as no surprise that Alamo City honors the Fourth of July in a big way, too.
 Every year the city sponsors a huge fireworks show at Woodlawn Lake Park.
 Additionally, SeaWorld and Six Flags Fiesta Texas stage their own Fourth of July fireworks displays, with Six Flags starting the party early on June 30 and going through July 4.
 Also, visit the arts and crafts show along the River Walk and Freedom Fest at Market Square.
 In the morning at Fort Sam Houston Cemetery, reenactors will battle the American Revolution for the 34th year in a row.
 Also while in San Antonio, don't miss the Natural Bridge Caverns.Continue to 5 of 5 below.

 05 of 05

 If you're visiting North Texas in the first week of July, consider spending time in Dallas.
-The Big D's Fair Park Fourth annual free event features food, games, live music and fireworks in Fair Park on the Fourth of July.
-In addition to this Fourth of July event in Texas, Dallas has many other summer activities to fill out a vacation.
-Check out watersports on Lewisville Lake, thrilling rides at Six Flags and Texas' oldest zoo.
+Can't get enough fireworks?
+On July 3, go to Addison Circle Park for an air show (visible all over the city), a 30-minute fireworks display, and a concert afterward.
+Then, on Independence Day proper, the Big D's Fair Park Fourth annual free event features food, games, live music, and fireworks in Fair Park on the Fourth of July.
+In addition, Dallas has many other summer activities to fill out a vacation.
+Check out water sports on Lewisville Lake, thrilling rides at Six Flags, and Texas' oldest zoo.